pycroscopy/pycroscopy/docs/api.rst

 Package Structure
 -----------------
-The package structure is simple, with 4 main modules:
+The package structure is simple, with 5 main modules:
-   1. `io`: Input/Output from custom & proprietary microscope formats to HDF5.
+   1. `io`: Translating from custom & proprietary microscope formats to HDF5.
    2. `processing`: Multivariate Statistics, Machine Learning, and Filtering.
    3. `analysis`: Model-dependent analysis of image information.
    4. `viz`: Visualization and interactive slicing of high-dimensional data by lightweight Qt viewers.
+   5. `core`: Core components that handle the file I/O, processing framework and visualization utilities

 .. currentmodule:: pycroscopy